GFW Technical Review 07 – Active Probing

 -

 TCP RST: The server resets the connection.
-This occurs when the probe packet is invalid – for example, when the decrypted ATYP byte is not a valid value.
+This occurs when the probe packet is invalid, for example when the decrypted ATYP byte is not a valid value.

 -